How To Get From Cancun To Chichen Itza: Drive, Tour & Bus

 - Is it safe to drive from Cancun to Chichen Itza?

 Yes, the general consensus is that it is safe to drive from Cancun to Chichen Itza.
 The roads are in great condition and it’s a fairly easy route.
-Obviously there are no guarantees in Mexico, but the Yucatan state is the safest state in the country, and many tourists drive from Cancun to Chichen Itza every day without any issues.
+Yucatan is the safest state in the country of Mexico, and many tourists drive from Cancun to Chichen Itza every day without any issues.

 - What is the best Chichen Itza tour?